yogitahire/yogitahire/README.md

 - 👋 Hi, I’m @yogitahire
-- 👀 I’m interested in python Django
+- 👀 I’m interested in python
-- 🌱 I’m currently working on php-laravel
 - 📫 How to reach me yogitahire@gmail.com

 <!---